cshum/imagor/README.md

   - `w_ratio` percentage of the width of the image the watermark should fit-in
   - `h_ratio` percentage of the height of the image the watermark should fit-in

-### Metadata and EXIF
+### Metadata and Exif

-Imagor provides metadata endpoint that retrieves image metadata such as image format, dimensions and EXIF data.
+Imagor provides metadata endpoint that retrieves image info such as image format, dimensions and Exif metadata.

-Under the hood, Imagor leverages libvips streaming capability that tries to retrieve data sufficient to determine the image metadata, without loading and processing the full image bytes in memory.
+Under the hood, it leverages libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) capability and tries to retrieve only enough to extract the header, without reading and processing the full image data in memory.

 To use the metadata endpoint, prepend `/meta` right after the URL signature hash before the image operations: